Who makes all of this magic?

 Rebecca’s a native Chicagoan and a proud graduate of the University of Miami in Coral Gables, Florida.
 When she’s not working, you’ll find Rebecca with her family and friends, enjoying the visual arts, reading great books, watching comedy, documentaries, the occasional infomercial, and traveling.

 Rebecca is a regular columnist for The Daily Herald.
 Her columns run monthly in the Business section.
-Some recent columns:
+Find her recent columns here.

 Rebecca enjoys storytelling and was honored to guest-host the podcast Changing The Rules with Ray Loewe.
-Click any of the links below to listen and find inspiration in these creative conversations.
+Choose an episode and find inspiration in these creative conversations.

 In this episode Rebecca is interviewed about her creative take on life and how storytelling informs her projects.